Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Exceptional amenities & activities – sauna, SUPs, yoga & sun terrace overlooking the lake

-Tzununa | Best For Eco-Conscious Travelers
+Tzununa | Best for nature lovers

 Tzununa is another one of the smallest villages around Lake Atitlan.